Andreaierardi/NYAirbnb-Machine-Learning/README.md

 # Statistical-Learning-Project

 **Exam:** the exam consists in two assignments, one on the first part(regression, tree, neural nets) and the second part (unsupervised learning).
-For both you must prepare a writing reportusing one or more techniques and comparing their performance on one or more data set chosen by the student.A brief oral presentation of the reportswill be asked.
+For both you must prepare a writing report using one or more techniques and comparing their performance on one or more data set chosen by the student.
+A brief oral presentation of the reports will be asked.

 Each report must contain: